Are you a Harry Potter fan? We are, too!

 This Butterbeer recipe is pretty close to the “real” thing at the Wizarding World of Harry Potter.
-It’s certainly closer than the two cold recipes that we tried, last week.
+It’s certainly closer than the two cold recipes.
+Plus, it is an easy recipe!

 - 10 OZ of Cream Soda (1 & 1/4 cups)